dariopellegrini/kdone-website/read.md

 Once configured a module for a model, GET API will be available via http requests.

-For instance take this model as example
+For instance, take this model as an example
 ```kotlin
 data class Game(
     val name: String,